Santa Clarita Shooting: 1 Slain Student Was Nephew Of Sheriff's Dept. Employee

 One of the two students who died in Thursday's shooting at Saugus High School in Santa Clarita, Calif., was the nephew of an employee of the Los Angeles County Sheriff's Department, underscoring the shooting's devastating impact on the nearby community.

-"The 14-year old-boy is the nephew of one of our security officers," Los Angeles County Sheriff Alex Villanueva said, in an interview Friday morning with local TV station NBC 4 in Los Angeles.
+"The 14-year old-boy is the nephew of one of our security officers," Los Angeles County Sheriff Alex Villanueva said, in an interview Friday morning with TV station NBC4 in Los Angeles.

 A female student also died in the shooting; Villanueva identified her at a midday news conference Friday as Gracie Muehlberger, 15.